jhackett1/utopia/content/events/test3.markdown

   required to support disabled employees.
 Participants will have the opportunity to apply their learning through a case study, be signposted to further resources and make a pledge to build disability confidence in their own team.

+  Biography - Keith Knight, Policy Manager - CS Disability Inclusion Team

+  Keith joined the Civil Service in 1987.
+His career path has taken him from front line operations into learning design and delivery and various HR roles in DWP and the Cabinet Office.

+  Keith has worked on Diversity and Inclusion Policy since 2011 and joined Sir Philip Rutnam's Disability Inclusion Programme Team in 2016.
+Keith is passionate about working with disabled colleagues, managers and leaders to make the Civil Service the UK's most inclusive employer by 2020.

+  He lives with his partner in East Kent where they share their home with 5 rescue cats.
+Keith enjoys the great outdoors, cycling, running and watching cricket.

+  Biography - Ray Dempsey, Programme Manager - CS Disability Inclusion Team

+  Ray is a career Civil Servant with thirty eight years’ experience in operational and policy roles in the Cabinet Office and Department of Work and Pensions.
+He has transferred learning acquired in front-line operational roles to enhance experience gained in specialist profession roles including consultancy, learning and diversity and inclusion.

+  He is currently the Civil Service Disability Inclusion Team Programme Manager, responsible for delivering Sir Philip Rutnam’s key disability priorities, underpinned by an ambitious change programme.

+  Ray lives in North East London and is married with two children.
+His interests include spending time with his family, Fulham FC and gardening.
 ---